danilobjr/BetterCSS/README.md

 Much Better CSS
 ===============

 _This repository is in alpha state.
-Mode docs and improvements soon. =]_
+More docs and improvements soon. =]_

 This project is a quick start to work with a modular and maintainable CSS structure with SASS.